delaneyj/datastar/site/static/md/guide/going_deeper.md

 ### 3. Nestable Signals

-Signals in Datastar have a superpower—they are nestable.
+Signals in Datastar have a superpower: they are nestable.
 This allows you to scope state as deeply as you like.

 ```html
 <div data-signals-foo.bar.baz="1"></div>